Guide to Amarone della Valpolicella DOCG and Valpolicella DOC wines

 Let’s have a closer look at the different types of wine you can find Valpolicella.

-In 1881, Stefano De Stefani – an archaeologist from Verona – made the first delimitation of the Valpolicella winemaking zone, and documented all the traditional methods that were in use there.
+In 1881, Stefano De Stefani – an archaeologist from Verona – made the first delimitation of the Valpolicella winemaking zone, and documented all the traditional production methods that were in use there.
 Valpolicella was officially registered as a denomination in 1968, when the Italian government adopted its first set of winemaking rules and created the Valpolicella Denominazione di Origine Controlata (DOC).